 Wal-Mart gets sued nearly 20 times a day, close to 5,000 lawsuits each year.
 A lot of these lawsuits have been by Wal-Mart's employees bringing employment discrimination and wage and hour claims, mostly involving overtime.
 Our law firm handles only personal injury cases.
 This article is about personal injury tort claims against Wal-Mart.

 Why a Wal-Mart specific page?
-Wal-Mart is a big defendant and there are some aspects about suing Wal-Mart and fighting this company in court that are different from dealing with other companies.
+Wal-Mart is a big defendant.
+There are some aspects about suing Wal-Mart and fighting this company in court that are different from dealing with other companies.
 It does not reflect any particular animosity towards Wal-Mart.
-A quick survey of our law firm shows almost all of our lawyers shop there.
+A quick survey of our law firm shows almost all of our lawyers and paralegals shop there.
 But it is the rare big large company that is even-handed when it comes to claims and litigation.

 Generally speaking, it is easier to fight against a large corporation than it is to fight an insurance company.
 Why?
 Because insurance companies often have in-house counsel -- paid attorney employees -- to challenge their claims.
 Even big companies need to hire lawyers.
-Which makes settling claims before a lawsuit is filed more advantageous.
-Large companies often do not want to have their reputations besmirched by being the subject of many lawsuits.
-This also acts an incentive to settle cases more quickly.
+This makes settling claims before a lawsuit is filed more advantageous.
+Big companies often do not want to have their reputations besmirched by being the subject of many lawsuits.
+The corporate image also acts as an incentive to settle cases more quickly.

 The one way Wal-Mart is different from an insurance company is that it fights harder.
 The company aggressively challenges personal injury lawsuits even when it makes economic sense to settle the claim.
 This is probably to discourage the filing of lawsuits.
 But it has not worked.